Below is a list of commonly asked IT / Security questions. If you do not see an answer to your question, email us at email@example.com .

 We request a institution subdomain for each instance to formalize the MyDispense site with your institution.
 Having an institution domain name indicates a degree of trust with the institution and the students using the site.

 It also allows us to implement HTTPS and improve security for the site as a whole.
-For institutions where a subdomain can not be arranged we can set one up, but we prefer not to for the trust reasons listed above.
+For institutions where a subdomain can not be arranged we can host the site directly using a mydispense.site subdomain, but we prefer not to for the trust reasons listed above.

 We do not guarantee a specific uptime amount for MyDispense.
 In our experience MyDispense sites are up 99% of the time and only AWS outages (also rare) will stop them from being accessible.
 Typically we perform server maintenance (MyDispense updates, system updates) out of hours each week for that region.